 3. You Must Be an SEO Expert

 I have seen many bloggers insist you should be an SEO expert to drive traffic from search engines, but the truth is, there is no need for being an expert in SEO.
 Are you personally involved in learning SEO?
 Then it’s good.
 Otherwise, learn the basics like keyword research, backlink building, post optimization, formatting, etc.

-Why because contents make difference, you should know basic and some advanced level skills in this zone and believe me your articles will be rocking in Search Engine Results.
+Why because contents make a difference, you should know basic and some advanced level skills in this zone and believe me your articles will be rocking in Search Engine Results.
 When you share valuable content, users and search engines will love you.

 4. Bloggers Only Manage Their Blog

 Blogging is a profession, but it is also a hobby.
 Many bloggers start a blog as a part-time job or work.
 Usually, most bloggers have full-time jobs and professions, and they have busy schedules.

 ShoutMeLoud and BloggingCage owners started their blogging journey as a hobby.
 Both were doing this as a part-time job, and now they are known as top bloggers in the blogging business.

 5. Starting a New Blog is Expensive

-When I started my first .com blog I thought it will cost a few hundred bucks to start a blog, but it’s not.
-You can make your free blogspot blog and can use a custom TLD domain name that will cost you only 12$ per year.
+When I started my first .com blog, I thought it would cost a few hundred bucks to start a blog, but it’s not.
+You can make your free blogspot blog and can use a custom TLD domain name that will cost you only $12 per year.